-In November 2013 this high profile pink diamond of 59.6-carat did not find its final buyer after it got canceled.
+In November 2013 this high profile 59-carat pink diamond did not find its final buyer after it got canceled.
 Now auction house Sotheby’s announced to have made two partnerships for the unsold colored diamond.
-The rare pink diamond is called the “Pink Star” and is graded by the Gemological Institute of America (GIA) internally flawless and fancy vivid, the highest color a colored diamond can get.
+The rare 59-carat pink diamond is called the “Pink Star” and is graded by the Gemological Institute of America (GIA) internally flawless and fancy vivid, the highest color a colored diamond can get.

 While everyone thought the “Pink Star” would head into the record books in November 2013 when a consortium bid of $83 million was given by diamond cutter Isaac Wolf.
 But soon after the sale, the bid got canceled.
 Therefore Sotheby’s paid the diamond seller $60 million, which was the guaranteed price.

 The diamond is now remaining in the Sotheby’s inventory and the auction house said to be teaming up with two other firms to collectively own the unique pink diamond.
 The value of this rare intense colored pink diamond is at $72 million USD.
 The teaming up with two other partners did not disclose details regarding the financials.